 Assessing and spending discretionary housing payments

-This page is a snapshot of our discretionary housing payment (DHP) activity taken on 2 March 2018.
-We update this page monthly.
+This page is a snapshot of our discretionary housing payment (DHP) activity on 11 May 2018.

 Conditions of DHP awards